Profile Photo

 Artist Statement

-I collect moments.
-Moments with people I’ve met, places I’ve been, and things I’ve seen.
-As an artist with roots in classical realism, it’s important for me to paint moments realistically.
-But solely painting realism feels incomplete, and it can become a bit too academic for me.
-It’s not only about the visual recreation that is crucial in my work, but instilling an emotional sensation within my pieces holds an equal amount of relevance.
+Painting is my diary.
+It holds things I’ve seen, places I’ve been, people I’ve met, and ideas about beauty.
+It’s a collection of moments that I interpret through my own visual language.
+As an artist with roots in classical realism, it has been important for me to paint accurately.
+But solely painting realism feels incomplete, and it can become a bit too academic.
+Instilling an emotional sensation within my pieces holds an equal amount of relevance.
 I want to make my audience feel that they are walking down a rainy street, climbing up a sun drenched hill, or sitting in front of a loved one.
 I want a viewer to feel the moments I collect.

 Biography